cb-ci/ci-gateway-api/README.md

 The goal of this project is to demonstrate how to replace traditional Ingress-based networking with the more expressive and role-oriented Gateway API.
 We provide two distinct architectural paths to help you choose the best fit for your infrastructure needs:

 1. **GKE Native (`gke/google-gw`)**: Leveraging Google Cloud's managed Gateway controller and Regional External Application Load Balancers.
+2. **AKS Native (`aks/`)**: Leveraging Azure Cloud's managed Gateway controller and Regional External Application Load Balancers.
-2. **Envoy Gateway (`gke/envoy`)**: Utilizing the cloud-agnostic Envoy Gateway controller for a uniform experience across different Kubernetes environments.
+3. **Envoy Gateway (`gke/envoy`)**: Utilizing the cloud-agnostic Envoy Gateway controller for a uniform experience across different Kubernetes environments.

 ## Project Structure